uynphm/MiniMinds/README.md

 1. **Video & Picture**: Users upload a picture and a video of their toddler to the platform.
 2. **Behavior Analysis**: The app analyzes the picture using computer vision and machine learning algorithms to detect autism from facial expressions.
 3. **Results & Insights**: The app generates a report highlighting potential signs of autism and provides recommendations for next steps.
-4. **Intervention Resources**: Users are directed to resources and professionals for further evaluation and support.

 ---

 ## Installation